18F/federalist-content-guide/pages/best-practices-for-writing-about-yourselves.md

 ### One tip: Do not use words that may confuse your audience.

-If there are phrases or words that may be confusing, it helps to restate those phrases.
+If there are phrases or words that may be confusing, it helps to restate those phrases using plain, simple language.

-We always recommend reading what you've written out loud and to someone who doesn't work with you, to see if they are confused.
-If they have questions, you can then see if there are clearer ways to state what you've written in your about section.
+We always recommend reading what you've written out loud to see if it's clear.
+Better yet, read it to someone who doesn't work with you, and see if they're confused.
+If they have questions, you can then see if there are clearer ways to say what you mean.

 ## Examples We Like: